tobias-holden/environment_calibration/README.md

 If transform=="none" : $x_{emod} = min + x_{i}*(max-min)$

--   Temperature_Shift
+-   Temperature_Shift : Shift (in degrees) to apply to daily air and land temperature series

 If transform=="log" : $x_{emod} = 10^{log10(min)+x_{i}*(log10(max)-log10(min))}$

--   CONSTANT_Multiplier
+-   CONSTANT_Multiplier : Scale factor to apply to maximum capacity for mosquito larvae in habitats of type "Constant"
--   TEMPR_Multiplier
+-   TEMPR_Multiplier : Scale factor to apply to maximum capacity for mosquito larvae in habitats of type "Temporary Rainfall"
--   WATEV_Multiplier
+-   WATEV_Multiplier : Scale factor to apply to maximum capacity for mosquito larvae in habitats of type "Water Vegetation"

 ### Scoring Simulations vs. Data